cesar-rgon/simple-kf2-server-launcher/doc/ADVANCED-CONFIGURATION.md

 In this section you can add, edit or remove difficulties from the launcher.
 Each difficulty is composed by two fields:
 1. _Code_: Code to identify the difficulty mode.
 It's not a free text, it has to be exactly like described in the Killing Floor 2 server documentation.
 2. _Description_: Free text to identify the difficulty mode.
+3. _Load default values_: It allows to delete all difficulties and load default difficulties.

 ![Launcher screenshot](images/screenshot08.png)